5 ways VR is changing the world for the better

 The health care industry has jumped on the VR trend, using it to help inform diagnosis and treatment.
 Surgeons can embark on a simulation of an operation and can ‘practice’ a surgery before the real thing.
 The technology can also be used to help them identify the best way to locate tumours and where to place surgical incisions.
 In this instance, VR technology could quite literally be saving lives.

 But that’s not all – VR can also be used in the rehabilitation of patients, such as those who’ve suffered a stroke or brain injury.
 A ground-breaking biotechnological company in Switzerland named MindMaze have created an immersive VR therapy, which is said to help patients regain motor and cognitive function faster than with traditional physical therapy.
-It has engineered the therapy to feel like games, motivating the patient to ‘play’ them every day.
+It has engineered the therapy to feel like games, motivating the patient to ‘play’ them every day and beat their previous scores.

 2. Exploring new worlds